mcclowes/mcclowes-react-sample-project/README.md

 `npm run test:watch`

-## UIKit
+## Primitives

-This repo comes equipped with a few simple customisable components, in the UIKit directory.
+This repo comes equipped with a few simple customisable components, in the Primitives directory.
 You can delete all/as many as you wish, but they are included as they offer a more customisable and flexible alternative to npm packages.

 ### Storybook

-These UIKit components can be viewed by running:
+These Primitives components can be viewed by running:

 `npm run storybook`